Skar1et/MySoftwareDevelopmentJourney/README.md

 - 👋 Hi, I’m @Skar1et
-- 👀 I’m interested in Python, tableau, SQL, coding...
-Everything programming related.
+- 👀 I’m interested in Python, HTML, SQL, CSS, JavaScript coding...
+Everything related to software development.
 - 🌱 I’m currently learning analytic tools and software development
-- 💞️ I’m looking to collaborate on any mini related projects
+- 💞️ I’m looking to collaborate on any mini-related projects
-- 📫 You can reach me on darkorebecca25@gmail.com
+- 📫 You can reach me at darkorebecca25@gmail.com

 <!---
 Skar1et/Skar1et is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.